A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 Carducci famously described the road entering the town as flanked by two long rows of cypresses and indeed, the Cypress Road (Viale dei cipressi) is the first and most impressive entrance a town can ever ask for!

-The road is a driving road and its green sides, so quintessentially Tuscan with their pointy trees, lead you straight into this small medieval and town, crowded by a beautiful castle.
+The road is a driving road and its green sides, so quintessentially Tuscan with their pointy trees, lead you straight into this small medieval and town, crowned by a beautiful castle.

 Inside the town, Bogheri is a delight of small streets, cute corner and specialty shops and one of the prettiest places for an afternoon of sightseeing in this part of Tuscany